CryptoConsortium Bitcoin Professional (C4 CBP) Exam Syllabus

 Bitcoin Commerce

-Describe how merchants can begin accepting bitcoin for products and services.
+Merchants - Describe how merchants can begin accepting bitcoin for products and services.
+Explain why and how merchants may support both Lightning and on-chain Bitcoin in a single setup.

 To ensure success in CryptoConsortium C4 CBP certification exam, we recommend authorized training course, practice test and hands-on experience to prepare for C4 Certified Bitcoin Professional (CBP) exam.